ttu/ruuvitag-sensor/README.md

 __NOTE:__ Asynchronous functionality works only with `Bleak`-adapter.

 `get_data_async` returns the data whenever a RuuviTag sensor broadcasts data. `get_data_async` will exceute until iterator is exited.
-This method is the preferred way to use the library with async-adapter.
+This method is the preferred way to use the library with _Bleak_.

 ```py
 import asyncio